grd/FreePDM/README.md

 # FreePDM
 A PDM for FreeCAD

-This is going to be my first attempt to make a PDM for FreeCAD.
+This is going to be my first attempt to make a PDM.
 And it is going to be in Python.

 Yeah.
 It's a bit scary.